aekanun2020/2023-DataFlow-ApacheBeam-streamTransformation/README.md

 - The script runs indefinitely and generates one transaction every 1 to 5 seconds.
 - Ensure you have appropriate permissions to publish to the Pub/Sub topic.
 - Note that this is a simulation and should not be used for production data.

+## Google DataFlow

+The Apache Beam pipeline is orchestrated using Google DataFlow, ensuring a scalable and manageable real-time data processing pipeline.

 ## Usage